RfidResearchGroup/proxmark3/doc/md/Installation_Instructions/Windows-Installation-Instructions.md

 # Installing on Windows with WSL 1

 WSL 1 requires to run on Windows 10 version 1709 or above.
-Previous versions didn't have support for COM ports.
+Previous windows versions didn't have support for COM ports.

+### stay away from WSL 2
 *Microsoft introduced WSL 2 starting on Windows 10 version 2004 with Hyper-V powering its virtualization; As of 2020-08-13, WSL 2 does not support USB and Serial.*

+###
 Install WSL 1 with e.g. the standard Ubuntu.
 You can follow the guide on [Microsoft Docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10) but be careful to follow WSL 1 specific instructions!
+When they recommend you to restart, you must restart.

 For WSL configuration, see [Manage and configure Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/wsl-config).